ezekiel-the-creator/OOP-JAVA/SingletonClass.md

 * Create a `private` attribute of the class type that refers to the single object.

-Create a `public static` method() that will give access to creating and accessing the object created.
+Create a `public static` method() that will allow creation and access of objects.